Jopepato/CentricTechChallenge/docs/Task_3.md

 Once that we have created the CICD steps for git, we are ready to put the model into deployment or to check how it will be used for two scenarios, batch prediction and real time prediction.
 I will do a quick summary of the technologies and steps that will be needed for both of the approaches and how can we measure that the model is not drifting and performing correctly.
-After both of the description I will include a simple diagram showcasing what I've talked about
+After both of the description I will include a simple diagram showcasing what I've talked about.

 #### Model training
 The training of the model needs to be refreshed from time to time due to the nature of the problem, when new images and new seasons of clothes start coming to the model, it will impact our predictions, causing a degeneration of the model.
-This can be solved by retraining the model with the new data.
+This can be solved by retraining the model with new data.
 We also need to consider that if an update to the structure or to the features of the model has been uploaded to the code, this will mean that a new training process will come into play.
 Using all the data available (or the one configured to) with validation steps to prove that we are putting a better model into production/development to what we had before.
 Once the model is trained, we can save that model into the MLflow/Sagemaker/Model registry in order to use it for further predictions.